potassco/clorm/docs/clorm/quickstart.rst

 ``Driver`` maps to the ``driver/1`` predicate, ``Item`` maps to ``item/1``, and ``Assignment`` maps to ``assignment/3`` (note: the ``/n`` is a common logic programming notation for specifying the arity of a predicate or function).
-A predicate can contain zero or more *terms*.
-For those familiar with relational databases you can think of a term as simply a database *field*.
+A predicate can contain zero or more *fields* (using database terminology).
+Fields can be thought of as *term definitions* as they define how a logical *term* is converted to, and from, a Python object.

-The number of the term definitions in the ``Predicate`` declaration must match the predicate arity and the order in which the term definitions are declared must also match the position of each term in the ASP predicate.
+The number of fields in the ``Predicate`` declaration must match the predicate arity and the order in which they are declared must also match the position of each term in the ASP predicate.

 The ``FactBaseHelper`` implements a decorator that registers the predicate class with the helper.
 It then provides a member function for dynamically defining a ``FactBase`` sub-class.
 Here we define the class ``AppDB`` for storing predicate instance (i.e., the *facts*) for these types.

-You will notice that the declaration of the ``driver`` term definition contains the option ``index=True``.
-This ensures that the ``driver`` term is indexed whenever an ``Assignment`` object is inserted into a ``AppDB`` instance.
+You will notice that the declaration of the ``driver`` field contains the option ``index=True``.
+This ensures that the ``driver`` field is indexed whenever an ``Assignment`` object is inserted into a ``AppDB`` instance.
 As with a traditional database indexing improves query performance but should also be used sparingly.

 Using the Data Model
 --------------------